astronomer/docs/astro/set-up-data-lineage.md

 #### Verify

-After you run a DAG with the SnowflakeOperator, open the **Lineage** tab in the Cloud UI and go to the **Graph** page.
-The task using the SnowflakeOperator should appear as a run connected to a dataset.
+After you run a DAG with the SnowflakeOperator, open the **Lineage** page in the Cloud UI and then click **Lineage** in the left menu.
+The task using the SnowflakeOperator appears as a run connected to a dataset.
 Click the dataset to view:

 - The time that Snowflake was accessed.
 - Tables that were accessed by upstream or downstream tasks.